 |

-Aztek Engineering, Inc., Boulder, CO Senior
+Engineering, Inc., Boulder, CO

-Software Engineer: August 1993 – August 1994 Designed
+Software Engineer: August 1993 – August 1994 (1-year

-and implemented end-user applications for interactive cable TV
+Designed and implemented end-user applications

-(GTE MainStreet).
+for interactive cable TV (GTE MainStreet).

 |